razorsrider/form-validation-react/README.md

 This project was produced by me for one of potencional employer as test task.

-In this project I applied in the first time many technoligies according with react framework, like as:
+In this project I used many technoligies with react framework, such as:
 - use approach "controlled components" in form
-- use field mask, developed special for React, instead traditional jQuery mask
+- use field mask, developed specifically for React, instead of traditional jQuery mask
-- each React component must have their personal css file to be isolated component
+- each React component must have their personal css file to be an isolated component
 - use special version of Bootstrap for React "react-bootstrap"
-- use PropTypes for cheking type of value in fields of form
+- use PropTypes for cheking type of value in form fields

 This project is deployed by address https://razorsrider.github.io/form-validation-react/